For Kings, Monks, Saints & Pilgrims, this was the only key & door to Tuscany

 Known as Ponte di San Francesco di Sopra

 Spanning the river Verde with four stone arches, this was one of the principal entrances into the city when coming from the direction of Piacenza.
 Originally built of wood, this bridge dates back to the 1300’s, however over the course of the years, it was many times rebuilt due to continuous damage by floods and sieges.

 Symbols for Pontremoli

-This entrance and bridge were defended by the Tower Seratti, more commonly known as ”Torre del Casotto” which literally means really big house.
-This bridge opens up to the west at the point where the Verde and Magra rivers meet, allowing for communication with the coast and like its sister bridge above it was originally built in the 1300’s of wood and has since been rebuilt several times due to the flooding of the Verde River.
+The entrance and bridge were defended by the Tower Seratti, more commonly known as ”Torre del Casotto” which literally means the "tower of the really big house."
+The bridge opens up to the west at the point where the Verde and Magra rivers meet, allowing for communication with the coast and like its sister bridge above it was originally built in the 1300’s of wood and has since been rebuilt several times due to the flooding of the Verde River.

 Duomo Santa Maria del Popolo